rize9797/etaSTATUS/README.md

 try not to update to 14.00 challenge (IMPOSSIBLE)

-npm run update   # fetch
+`npm run update` - fetch updates
-npm run serve    # serve
+`npm run serve` - serve the website